gbgg/appengine-magic/plugin/README.md

 ## Installation

-Download from https://github.com/greynolds/gaem, cd to the dir, and run "lein install" (remember this is alpha stuff; if it ever makes it to prod status it'll live on the web somewhere).
-The gaem plugin is only useful for projects created by the gaem-template, which have:
+Download from https://github.com/greynolds/magic, cd to the dir, and run "lein install" (remember this is alpha stuff; if it ever makes it to prod status it'll live on the web somewhere).
+The magic plugin is only useful for projects created by the magic-template, which have:

-  :plugins [[gaem "0.2.0-SNAPSHOT"]
+  :plugins [[magic "0.2.0-SNAPSHOT"]

 ## Usage

 This plugin tries to run the whole show from project.clj.

 Step 1.
-Create a new appengine-magic project by using the gaem template:
+Create a new appengine-magic project by using the magic template:

-    $ lein new gaem myapp:app-id /path/to/gae/sdk
+    $ lein new magic myapp:app-id /path/to/gae/sdk

 Here myapp is the clojure appname and app-id is the GAE application ID.
 The created app contains a few static files and two servlets, one